 Popponesset Beach Shorefishing Area, Mashpee:

 From Mashpee Rotary (Rts.
 28 & 151) take Great Neck Rd. to Daniel’s Island Rd. to Wading Place Rd.
-Parking Limited at end of Wading Place Rd.
+Parking is limited at the end of Wading Place Rd.

 Parker River Fishing Pier, Yarmouth:

 Off Main St. (Rt.
 28).
-Parking available at site (managed by the town of Yarmouth).
+Parking is available at site (managed by the town of Yarmouth).

 Bass River Fishing Pier, Yarmouth:

-From Main St. turn onto South St. Go approximately 3⁄4 miles and fishing pier will be at end of parking lot on left (at the mouth of Bass River).
-Parking available for boat ramp or fishing pier use.
+From Main St. turn onto South St. Go approximately 3/4 mile and fishing pier will be at end of parking lot on left (at the mouth of Bass River).
+Parking is available for both boat ramp and fishing pier use.
 Town charges fee during certain time of year (managed by the town of Yarmouth).